Nino Paraíba: Ponte Preta

 On 9 December 2015, Nino signed a one-year deal with Ponte Preta.
 On 6 September of the following year, he extended his contract until December 2017.

 On 14 May 2017 Nino scored his first goal in the main category of Brazilian football, netting the second in a 4–0 home routing of Sport Recife.

 Bahia

 On 3 January 2018, free agent Nino signed for Bahia also in the top tier.
+He was a regular starter for the side, winning three Campeonato Baiano titles in a row but leaving after their relegation in 2021.

+Ceará

+On 30 December 2021, Nino signed a contract with Ceará still in the first division.
+The following 23 November, after another relegation, he left the club.

+América Mineiro

+On 26 November 2022, Nino was announced at América Mineiro on a one-year deal.
+On 15 May of the following year, the club accepted his request for a contract rescision, after having his name involved in the 2023 Brazilian football match-fixing scandal.